 Nathan was born in Lebanon, CT, on 3 Nov 1772 to Elkanah Tisdale and Abigail Hodge.
-He was the 2d of six children that I have found records for.
-His early life, like so may people in this era, is not well documented.
+He was the 3d of ten children that I have found records for.
+His early life, like so many people in this era, is not well documented.
 However, it appears that he found an interest in medicine, and on 10 March 1799, he joined the new US Navy while in Norwich to gain some experience and adventure.
-He was ordered to report to the new sloop of war Connecticut recently launched in Chatham (Portland), CT, to serve as assistant surgeon, and so Nathan made his way to Middletown, and across the CT River to Chatham and where the ship lay.
+He was ordered to report to the new sloop of war Connecticut recently launched in Chatham (Portland), CT, to serve as assistant surgeon, and so Nathan made his way to Middletown, likely by watercraft, and across the CT River to Chatham and where the ship lay.
 He reported for duty on Friday, 26 July 1799, just in time for the vessel to begin moving down the River and to New London, arriving on off of Fort Trumbull on Thursday, 22 August.

 He was serving under Dr. James Wells – ship’s surgeon – when the Connecticut chased and captured the French privateer L’Italie Conquise, on 29th/30th of December, and he was assigned to that capture as the ship’s surgeon of the prize on 18 January 1800.
 This vessel was sailed back to the States to be condemned as a lawful prize in a maritime court, and Nathan headed for home in Norwich pending further orders.